Navigating Rough Seas at the Snares

 - Hiking the Abel Tasman Coast Track (well, part of it)

 The rest of the day was spent cruising along the western chain of islands.
-With the ongoing rough seas, we took our sea sickness medications and allowed ourselves a much-needed nap, rocked by the undulating waves.
+With the ongoing rough seas, we took our sea sickness medications and allowed ourselves a much-needed nap.
+Though both sedated from the seasickness medication, we rallied for the biosecurity checks, where we brought anything we planned to take ashore to the lounge for a thorough inspection by the expedition team.